KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 The main difference is that the ones marked as "With Vocals" have 5 songs with vocals in them, that can play when other characters might be talking.
 If you don't want to hear any singing in the background while characters might be talking, I made a pack replacing those songs with the instrumental or karaoke versions, when available, otherwise swapping with a different song entirely when not available.
 The other difference is that I have high quality (320kbps) and low quality (112kbps) versions available of each.
 The original Bgm.pck used 112kbps files, so I figured I would provide that quality as well, incase you are short on harddrive space or something.

+The original ending videos for each route all used the same song, and I felt like it would be more appropriate if each character had a different song play for their endings.
+I tried to pick songs that fit them best, but some characters were harder to find a song roughly 2 minutes long that fit their personality.
+A couple of the videos might look a tiny bit choppy (like Miku's) since I had to add or cut some frames to make the video the same length as the song I picked.
+Regardless, they turned out way better than the originals in my opinion.
+The opening video is also way more hype with the song I added.

-I quite like the pack I made; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.
+I think they all turned out pretty good; I would recommend using it if you get tired of the original soundtrack, or, like me, you just want to listen to the awesome music from the anime.

 Replace ~\DATE A LIVE Rio Reincarnation\Data\Bgm.pck with the music pack of your choice.